-The CSB is also interested in developing housing units on existing County land that will limit the total development cost and support long-term, lower rents for CSB clients exiting treatment.
-The Cornerstones site potentially has the capacity for a build out, either on land adjacent to the facility or in the air space above the existing facility.
-Housing at this site would also have the advantage of being located on a campus with immediate access to supportive services.
-The study would assess the feasibility of developing supportive housing units for CSB clients on the current site as an annex or as a 2nd/3rd floor over the existing Cornerstones building.
+The CSB is also interested in developing housing units on the Cornerstones site, supporting long-term, lower rents for CSB clients moving to the re-entry phase who cannot afford market rate housing, have no other housing options and still require weekly support.
+The Cornerstones site potentially has the capacity for a build out on land adjacent to the facility.
+Housing at this site also has the advantage of being located on a campus with immediate access to the supportive services individuals in the re-entry phase may need.